coderedtails/blog/actor_paradigm_v2.md

 ## On the Scenic Route

 Lets assume for a moment that `BobActor` and `AnnaActor` or not the only actors in our system.
-Let's go as far as assuming that we have 5 `BobActor` and `AnnaActors` each.
+Let's go as far as imagining that we have 5 `BobActor` and `AnnaActors` each.
-They are perfect clones, so we don't care which of them takes up our acting gig.
+They are perfect clones, so we don't care which of them picks up an acting gig.

-Each of them could have their own agent that gives them `JobMessages`, but that would mean that some of the Actors go underutilized depending on whoever tells their agent about new acting jobs.
+Each of them could have their own agent that gives them `JobMessages`, but that would mean that some of the actors would go underutilized depending on whoever tells their agent about new acting jobs.

 This is an area where the **Actor Model** shines.
 Since actors don't hold state there is no difference in sending a message to an actor A or actor B as long as both fulfil the same job.
+Furthermore, we can combine multiple actors under a virtual address.
+After all, we just sending messages, not calling methods on specific instances of actors.
 This allows us to have an entire swarm of actors just waiting to receive a message!
 As far as the sender is concerned, he sent the message to *any* of the right actors.
 Which one ultimately does the work is of no relevance.

 Akka provides `Routes` for this.